Delay-Xili/LDR/README.md

 ## Citation

-If you find LDR useful in your research, please consider citing:
+If you find CLT useful in your research, please consider citing:

 ```
 @article{dai2021closed,